-Directed by Greg Ford and Terry Lennon, it was a self-parody of the specials that were produced for Bugs' 50th anniversary.
+Directed by Greg Ford and Terry Lennon, it was a self-deconstructive humorous parody of the specials that were produced for Bugs' 50th anniversary.
 In it, the four toons go through a series of disastrous takes while trying to produce the "Bugs Bunny 51½ Anniversary Special".

-It was eventually given a quiet release on Cartoon Network in 1997 and has since become a Cult Classic for the edgy humor which originally got it blacklisted.
+It was eventually given what would now be called a small Early-Bird Cameo in the intro of the Kids' WB!
+Bugs N Daffy show before getting a quiet release on Cartoon Network in 1997 and has since become a Cult Classic for the edgy humor which originally got it blacklisted.
 It was also released on the first Looney Tunes Golden Collection DVD set.

 - Animated Actors: Bugs, Daffy, Elmer and Sam act nice to each other in the special.
 Behind the scenes, they act like their adversarial selves.

 - Animated Outtakes: This short consists mostly of outtakes from a musical number commemorating Bugs Bunny's 51½ anniversary.